bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/processes.md

 - strongswan - VPN stuff, probably not need (app might need it)

 - openvpn - VPN, probably not needed (app might need it)

+### Might be needed

+- packagekitd - Package manager - two reports that it is needed when installing new software and mods

 ### Verified to be needed for normal printer operation: